landr-controlcode/cakephp-json-switch/README.md

 Quick switch to json representation of any view variables.

+## Use case

+Just add `?json` to the url to get the json data behind a view to request it through ajax pagination.

 ## Installation

 You can install this plugin into your CakePHP application using [composer](http://getcomposer.org).